gjassoah/gustavo.jasso.info/content/_index.md

 ## Resources

 Below are the notes/slides from some of my talks and also a poster.
-Click on the titles to open/download the corresponding PDF file.
+Click on the titles t o open/download the corresponding PDF file.

 * [The Donovan--Wemyss Conjecture via the Derived Auslander--Iyama Correspondence](https://lu.box.com/s/pecgtccpfcyvei248jtidj8xrwnvjrm8).
 McKay correspondence, Tilting Theory and Related Topics, Kavli IMPU, Kashiwa, Japan (2023).
 * [Auslander's Formula for stable infinity-categories, after Klemenc](https://lu.box.com/s/rm61fajehq6tae7ewypbovih3zbfvn7v).
 Representation theory and non-commutative geometry/ARTIG 3, Paderborn, Germany (2023).